BARRETTMEAG/Lucidum/2. Alignments/README.md

 2. Alignments Overview:
-- Alignments contains the trimmed versions of the SuperMatrix and the nucleotides.
+- Alignments contain the trimmed versions of both SuperMatrix and nucleotides.